mod-modco-dk/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 - tBodyGyroJerkMean

-The complete list of variables of each feature vector is available in the header of the csv files.
+The complete list of variables of each feature vector is available in the header of the txt files.

 *The above is taken from "features_info.txt" in the downloaded zip file.*